-1. Preheat the oven to 200˚C and bring a large saucepan of water to the boil.
+1. Preheat the oven to 200˚C. Add a teaspoon of salt to a large saucepan of water and bring to the boil.

 2. Place the chopped aubergine into a colander and sprinkle with a generous pinch or two of fine sea salt.
 Toss to disperse the salt and set aside for 20 minutes.

-4. Tip the aubergine onto a few layers of kitchen towels and pat dry well.
+4. While the potatoes are roasting, tip the aubergine onto a few layers of kitchen towels and pat dry well.
 Turn into a large bowl, drizzle over 1 tbsp olive oil and season generously with freshly ground black pepper (there will be sufficient salt left on the aubergine from the salting process so no need to add more at this stage).
 Spread out on an oven tray and roast for 15-20 minutes until golden brown and tender.
 Remove from the oven and set aside to cool slightly.